priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-saamai-kichadi.markdown

 To that, add salt, turmeric and 2.5 cups of water and bring it to boil.
-Add the saamai and let it cook, covered (till it gets soft). **Tip: Add hot boiling water if required.**
+Add the saamai and let it cook, covered (till it gets soft). **Tip: Add hot boiling water if required**.
+Serve hot with any chutney of your choice.